wwdablu/SimplyPDF/README.md

 }
 ~~~

-This will generate the PDF.
-This JSON contains all the supported properties for each for the properties for the supported composers.
+This will generate the PDF with the provided JSON.